WhiteflagProtocol/whiteflag-whc/README.md

 Note that this utility only processes *cultural* heritage sites, because Whiteflag (currently) only defines a message (`P52`) that corresponds with the protective sign for cultural property i.a.w. [the 1954 Hague Convention](http://www.unesco.org/new/en/culture/themes/armed-conflict-and-heritage/convention-and-protocols/1954-hague-convention/).
+The `P52` protective sign message is followed by an `R1(3)` resource message with an URL linking the protective sign to the corresponding WHL entry.

 This utility is for technology development, test and evaluation purposes only.
 This means that it is a tool in support of testing the Whiteflag protocol, but